IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :StatusMessageText
 ++++++++++++++++++

-After you've set ``:StatusMessageHeader`` you can also make it clickable to have it include text if a popup with this:
+Alongside the ``:StatusMessageHeader`` you need to add StatusMessageText for the message to show.:

 ``curl -X PUT -d "This appears in a popup." http://localhost:8080/api/admin/settings/:StatusMessageText``